fisadev/raspi-install/README.md

 # raspi-install

-My raspberry pi install scripts, to run after a clean raspian install
+My raspberry pi install scripts, to run after a clean raspian install.
+You just have to run the install_raspi script.